Le French Blog - Expert Advice, Guides and Tips

 What is an Extrait de Kbis in France?
 How Do I Get One?

-In France, the KBIS extract represents a true and up-to-date "identity card" for a business registered in the Trade and Companies Register (RCS).
+In France, the KBIS extract represents an accurate and up-to-date "identity card" for a business registered in the Trade and Companies Register (RCS).
 What is a KBIS or a K-Bis in France?
 This KBIS document is the updated…

 Property Taxes, Purchase Fees and Stamp Duty in France